KartavyaSharma/personal-website-v0/README.md

 - Tailwind CSS
 - Forestry

-This website was deployed using vercel.
+This website was deployed using Vercel.

 Forms are handled by [Formik](https://formik.org/) and blog post comments by [Utterances](https://utteranc.es/).